TheConnMan/docker-hub-rss/README.md

 RSS feed for Docker Hub images

+## Why?

+Docker Hub doesn't provide notifications for new image releases, so **Docker Hub RSS** turns image tags into an RSS feed for easy consumption.
+Subscribe using [Slack RSS](https://slack.com/apps/new/A0F81R7U7-rss), [Feedly](https://feedly.com/), or any other RSS feed reader to get notified when a new image is published.

 ## Quickstart

 Run with Docker by executing: `docker run -d -p 3000:3000 --name=docker-hub-rss theconnman/docker-hub-rss:latest`